MatthewZito/conf/README.md

 ## Better Bash Configurations

 I don't use `.bashrc` (or common alternatives), not in a traditional manner anyway.
 Using a single config for the many settings one can configure for bash is silly.
-Instead, my `.bashrc` sources from a special `.bash_conf` directory, which houses separate files for discrete bash configurations.
+Instead, my `.bashrc` sources from a special `.bash_conf` [directory](https://github.com/MatthewZito/dotfiles/tree/master/.bash_conf), which houses separate files for discrete bash configurations.
 I recommend any regular bash user do the same.

 These configs are:

-- *alias* persistent aliases; we can add to these using a custom command `add_alias`
+- *alias* persistent aliases; we can add to these using a custom command `mk_alias`
 - *cmd* reusable functions - these are sourced for use during interactive shell sessions
 - *env* PATHs, global environment variables, and shellopts
 - *interactive* settings for interactive mode; these are sourced on every session